henrylawson/photish/README.md

 Any content not starting with an `_` (underscore) in the `site` folder will be copied to the `output` folder.

 In the example in the Overview section.
-There are 2 static asset files.
-These
+There are a few static asset files.
-are:
+These are:

 1. `site/styles/basic.css`
+1. `site/images/crumbs.gif`
 1. `site/custom.html`

 Both of these files were copied by Photish to the output folder, respecting